zyndagj/reproducible_python/docs/04-package-files.rst

 .. code-block::

-   $ pip install --user
+   $ pip install --user .
+   $ pip list | grep summarize

-installs it as a static package to your local site-packages.
+installs it, where ``.`` targets the package in your current working directory (cwd), as a static package to your local site-packages.
 You can also enable active development by installing it with

 .. code-block::

+   $ pip uninstall -y summarize
-   $ pip install -e . --user
+   $ pip install --user -e .
    $ pip list | grep summarize
    summarize                     0.0.1               /Users/gzynda/Documents/reproducible_python/docs/assets

 If the installation location is already on your path, you'll be able to run the ``summarize`` CLI script created by ``setup.py``.